FarukErat/Notes_and_Tutorials/authentication.md

 Hashing is used for data integrity checks and securely storing passwords by comparing hashes.

 ### HMAC
-Combines a cryptographic hash function with a secret key to ensure both data integrity and authenticity.
+Combines a cryptographic hash function with a secret key to ensure both data integrity and authenticity.<br>
-The secret key is used along with the hash function to create a MAC (Message Authentication Code).
+The secret key is used along with the hash function to create a MAC (Message Authentication Code).<br>
-The sender and receiver use the same secret key to validate that the message hasn’t been tampered with and is from a legitimate source.
+The sender and receiver use the same secret key to validate that the message hasn’t been tampered with and is from a legitimate source.<br>

 ### Asymmetric Encryption
-A kind of encryption that requires two different keys that are mathematically paired.
+A kind of encryption that requires two different keys that are mathematically paired.<br>
-Data that was encrypted by one can only be decrypted by another.
+Data that was encrypted by one can only be decrypted by another.<br>
-It is not practical to find the other if one is used.
+It is not practical to find the other if one is used.<br>
-Both keys have the exact same functionalities like encryption and decryption.
+Both keys have the exact same functionalities like encryption and decryption.<br>